The Death Of Us (2023) review – A chilling lockdown horror time capsule

 The development of The Death of Us came about as a result of the actual global crisis it depicts.
 The project was sparked in March 2020, when director Yonash Breneman lost his job as the world simultaneously went into lockdown due to the pandemic.
 Pouncing on the mantra to “write what you know“, Breneman saw that unprecedented moment of uncertainty as the opportunity to finally create his first feature film.

 A “perfect storm”, if you will, of circumstances made the project possible.
 Breneman was living with the film’s two lead actors, Ahku and Dana Schick, creating a perfect quarantine production bubble.
 He reunited virtually with his long-time writing partner, Anthony Theodorakos, to co-write the script, Schick took on assistant directorial and producer roles, and the wheels were in motion.
+This movie was a true team effort in a time of utmost turmoil.

-Guerilla Filmmaking in a Ghost Town
+Guerilla filmmaking in a ghost town

 The small team undertook a 30-day production schedule.
 They would write in the mornings, film during the day, and then rehearse in the evenings.
 They even jumped on the opportunity to use the eerily empty streets of Hollywood as one of the film’s authentic backdrops.

 Movie making might seem like a group of friends performing for shits and giggles in front of a camera.
 In reality, it is actually a carefully co-ordinated and extremely intense process involving hours of time and countless sleepless nights.
 And that’s without mentioning the emptying of numerous people’s bank accounts to make it all happen.
-The sheer fact that filmmakers decided to take on this task during lockdown is incredibly praiseworthy.
-The team behind The Death of Us are no exception.

-From Pandemic to Paranoia
+From pandemic to paranoia

 Naturally, the crisis in which this movie was conceived is a limiting factor.
 Much like with the fantastic Host (2020), the majority of the film takes place in one location.
 In this case, the house that our two protagonists share.
 What starts as a pair of best friends attempting to adapt to the sudden restrictions placed upon them.
 Quickly descends into a battle against paranoia and their own minds.